lab42open-team/deco/README.md

 more legacy-literature-gnfinder.json | jq '.names[] | {name: .name} | [.name] | @tsv' | sed 's/"//g' > legacy-literature-gnfinder-species.tsv
 ```

-### Geographic Information Retrieval - Geoparsing

-The locality of samplings is equally important in ecology.
-One of the first tools that extracted locality information from text is [EnvMine](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-11-294#Sec12) in 2010 which unfortunaly is deprecated.
-A generic python tool, [mordecai](https://github.com/openeventdata/mordecai), combines the [spacy](https://spacy.io) NLP engine with [keras](https://keras.io) deep learning library both trained from [GeoNames](http://www.geonames.org) gazetteer data.

-This when implemented with [marineregions](https://www.marineregions.org/gazetteer.php?p=webservices&type=rest#!/getGazetteerRecordsByName/Array) API will be state of the art.

 ## Entity mapping

 The goal in this workflow is to reach to Aphia Ids for organisms mentioned in historical data.
 The `gnfinder` and `EXTRACT` tools return scientific names and NCBI ids, respectively.